Donald Palumbo

 From 1991 to 2007 Palumbo was chorus master of the Lyric Opera of Chicago.
 In 1999 Palumbo was the first American to be appointed chorus director of the Salzburg Festival.
-In autumn 2007 he was appointed chorus master of the Metropolitan Opera of New York, in which capacity he prepares the chorus for some 25 productions each year.
+In autumn 2007 he was appointed chorus master of the Metropolitan Opera of New York, in which capacity he prepared the chorus for some 25 productions each year.
 When his appointment was announced in 2006, Peter Gelb, the opera's general manager, said: "Donald Palumbo is widely regarded as the greatest chorus conductor in the world today".

+He is a seven time Grammy winner for his recordings with the Metropolitan Opera.

 Since 2014 he has also been the vocal coach for the apprentices of the Santa Fe Opera, and he works with young artists at the Glimmerglass Festival.